Pouring Acrylic Paint Like a Pro

 - Before pouring, apply a stain sealer, then prime with gesso.
 This will prevent stains from coming through the surface into the poured layer.

 Tips for Wash Pours

-A wash pour can resemble watercolor and will mute colors since it uses heavy amounts of water to dilute the acrylic.
+A wash pour can resemble watercolor and will mute colors because it uses heavy amounts of water to dilute the acrylic.
 This encourages the paint to sink into the painting surface, as in Helen Frankenthaler’s stained canvas effects.

 - For best results, do no use any mediums.